devzl/sample-coin-converter/README.md

 - ✅ Real-time price data from CoinGecko API

 **Demo Limitations:**
-- Simplified error handling for edge cases
+- Not all edge cases covered.
 - Mock wallet transactions (no real swaps)
 - Demo use - not production-ready